gemgemloulou/GODDESS2019/README.txt

 To run, manually change the TFile name in the sortcode, OR run sorter.sh:

-./sorter.sh 096 200
+./sorter.sh 96 200

 will process runs 96 to 200.
-Note the preceding 0.
+Note, you don't need the preceding 0.
 This will dump histogram files in /global/data1b/gretina/1707_data1b/Histograms/hist###.root.

 Then, add all the histograms you want together!
-Type this directly into the command line: hadd output.root hist*.root
+Type this directly into the command line: hadd output.root hist*.root, or use hadd -f output.root hist*.root to overwrite output.root

 for adding everything.